Kentucky Books: Best Novels Set in the Bluegrass State

 The impoverished residents of Troublesome Creek struggle for nearly everything, but thanks to Roosevelt’s Kentucky Pack Horse Library Project, they aren’t lacking books.

 Book woman Cussy Mary Carter is not only Troublesome Creek’s own traveling library but also the last living female of the rare Blue People ancestry.
-However, not everyone approves of Cussy’s family or the government Library Project.
+But not everyone approves of Cussy’s family or the government Library Project.
 Cussy wants to bring the joy of books to the hill folks, but she has to confront prejudice and suspicion as old as the Appalachians.

 Don’t Back Down